- Restaurants

 - April 22, 2026

-Great Views Don't Have to Cost a Fortune
+Great Views Don't Have to Cost a Dime

-What Makes a Restaurant "Affordable With a View" in Singapore?
+What Shapes a Restaurant "Affordable With a View" in Singapore?

-Quick answer: a restaurant that offers a genuinely scenic setting, skyline, waterfront, garden, or hilltop while keeping your bill per person under SGD $50 for a satisfying meal.
-Many of the best spots on this list come in well under that.
+Quick answer: a restaurant that gives you a genuinely lovely setting, skyline, riverside, garden, hilltop, while keeping your bill under SGD $50 per person for a proper meal.
+Most marks on this list come in well under that.

 Best Affordable Restaurants With a View Singapore: Full List